-Score Following.
-Traditionally score following is defined as the real-time automatic alignment of an audio stream played by one or more musicians, into a symbolic musical score.
+Score following Traditionally score following is defined as the real-time automatic alignment of an audio stream played by one or more musicians, into a symbolic musical score.
 It was first invented in the 80s by Dannenberg (1984) and Vercoe (1984) employing symbolic inputs and extended a decade later to audio inputs, following advances in real-time signal processing.
 Late 90s saw the integration of probabilistic methods for score following improving the robustness of such systems.
-Antescofo (Cont 2008) extends the score following machine (Cont 2010) with the management of the accompaniment actions, see Figure 3.
+Antescofo (Cont 2008) extends the score following paradigm by integrating in the same environment a polyphonic listening machine (Cont 2010) with the management of the accompaniment actions, see Fig. 3.
 The role of Antescofo in real-time is to decode the position and tempo of the performer, and use that information within a synchronous reactive system to best interpret the accompaniment voice.

 One of the most important and unique features of Antescofo is its dynamic time management.
 The listening machine constantly decodes the tempo and position of the live performer and feed them to the reactive system for synchronous performance.
-This is achieved by explicit time models inspired by cognitive models of musical synchrony in the brain (Large and Jones 1999) which provide both the tempo of the musician in real-time and also the antic-ipated position of future events used for real-time scheduling.
+This is achieved by explicit time models inspired by cognitive models of musical synchrony in the brain (Large and Jones 1999) which provide both the tempo of the musician in real-time and also the anticipated position of future events used for real-time scheduling.
 To this respect, Antescofo imitates human musicians who constantly base their actions on current events and also future belief of incoming events.
 In this paper, we focus on the reactive system.
-Readers curious on the implementation details of the listening machine can refer to (Cont 2010).
+Readers curious on the implementation details of the listening machine can refer to Cont (2010).